aws/fmeval/README.md

 ## Foundation Model Evaluations Library
-Library to evaluate Large Language Models (LLMs), to help evaluate and select the best large language models (LLMs) for your use case.
+FMEval is a library to evaluate Large Language Models (LLMs), to help evaluate and select the best large language models (LLMs) for your use case.
 The library can help evaluate LLMs for the following tasks:
 * Open-ended generation - the production of natural human responses to general questions that do not have a pre-defined structure.